LucieEngel/breast_ultrasound/README.md

 ```
 ## Results

 Results are presented in the pdf presentation : Breats cancer detection on ultrasound.pdf.
+The model state-dicts can be found in the tag section for each model.

 ## Conclusion